-Prerequisites: Completion of Math 112 with a grade of C, or equivalent; qualifying score on Placement Test.
-You should have solid arithmetic skills.
-This is because we will be studying algebra and it depends heavily on you having a strong foundation in arithmetic.
+Prerequisites: Completion of Math 114 with a grade of C, or equivalent; qualifying score on Placement Test.

 Warm-Up Exercises: Warm-up exercises will be given almost everyday.
 This will consist of 1-3 exercises that I will post on the board and have you work on either by yourself or in groups when you enter class.
 After the first few minutes I will walk around the class to observe how everyone is tackling the exercises and to provide help.
 These problems are intended to help warm-up your mind for the lecture that day.
 Please take these seriously.